Slava0135/vscode-robust-yaml/README.md

 > This extension is in early stages of development!

 * Only entity prototypes and components are supported
-  * Go to component definition
+  * Go to component/datafield/resource definition
-  * Show component summary when hovering over it
+  * Show component/datafield summary when hovering over it
-  * Highlighting of components
+  * Highlighting of components and resource paths
-  * Component autocompletion
-  * Component fields autocompletion
+  * Component/datafield autocompletion

 ## Requirements